betcorg/llm-text-splitter/README.md

 // Expected output (may vary slightly depending on overlap handling):
 // [
 //   "This is the first sentence.",
 //   "sentence.
-This is the second,",
+This is the",
-//   "second, slightly longer sentence.",
+//   "the second, slightly longer",
-//   "sentence.
-And a final short one."
+//   "longer  sentence.
+And a",
-//   "short one."
+//   "And a final short one."
 // ]
 ```